 First, make a list of what makes your back pain better and what makes it worse.

 If your back pain is worse at work, talk to your boss.
-It may be that your work-station is not set up correctly.
+It may be that your workstation isn't set up correctly.

 - If you sit at a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.